Amok Time: Legacy

 Gerald Fried's incidental music for the fight—titled The Ritual/Ancient Battle/2nd Kroykah—became a standard underscore for combat scenes in season 2.
 It was notably spoofed during the Medieval Times sequence in the Jim Carrey film The Cable Guy (1996).

 Leonard Nimoy first used his signature Vulcan salute in this episode.

 The chart-topping British pop band T'Pau took their name from the Vulcan matriarch who presides over events on the planet.

 The Omegaverse genre of speculative erotic fiction is noted as having been influenced by the episode.

+The episode was parodied in the Futurama episode Why Must I Be a Crustacean in Love?